Ludvig-Hedin/AA/DEPLOYMENT_CHECKLIST.md

 ## Post-Deployment Checks

 - [ ] Verify frontend is accessible and functional
+- [ ] Test Google OAuth login on the deployed site
 - [ ] Test API endpoints connectivity
 - [ ] Verify browser control functionality
 - [ ] Check for any console errors or warnings